kanthgithub/tokensale/README.md

-# Token-sale codes for ParcelX
+# The token-sale smart contract for ParcelX

 ##  GPX
-The smart contract realized in solidity.
-The main features are below:
+In solidity, main features are below:

 1. ERC20
 2. MultiOwnable
 3. Pauseable
 4. Buyable
 5. Event triggered for mainchain converting
-6. Budget control, malloc GPX for airdrops, marketing-events, etc
+6. Budget control.
+Malloc GPX for airdrops, marketing-events, etc

-The main entry is ParcelX-GPX.sol
+The main entry is ParcelXGPX.sol

+##  Report-GPX-Audit
+The 3rd audit report for the security of GPX.
+Both English and Chinese versions are included.

 ##  Swapper
 The deamon module helps GPX converted from ethereum token to our mainchain.